RSL Art Union vs Mater Lotteries: Complete Home Lottery Comparison 2026

 Are RSL Art Union and Mater Lotteries legitimate?

-Yes, both are legitimate licensed charity lotteries operating under formal regulatory approval.
-RSL Art Union holds NSW Lotteries & Gaming Authority approval and ACNC registration.
-Mater Lotteries holds Queensland Office of Liquor & Gaming approval and ACNC registration.
-You can verify both operators' charity status directly on the ACNC Register.
-This level of regulatory oversight and transparency distinguishes legitimate lotteries from unlicensed schemes.
+Yes, both are legitimate licensed charity lotteries.
+RSL Art Union holds NSW Lotteries & Gaming Authority approval.
+It has ACNC registration.
+Mater Lotteries holds Queensland Office of Liquor & Gaming approval.
+It also has ACNC registration.
+You can verify both operators on the ACNC Register.
+This regulatory oversight distinguishes legitimate lotteries from unlicensed schemes.

 Can I buy RSL Art Union tickets in Queensland or Mater tickets in NSW?

-No. RSL Art Union operates exclusively in NSW; Mater Lotteries operates exclusively in Queensland.
-These geographic restrictions are enforced by licensing conditions.
-Purchasing across state lines is not permitted.
-Your purchase requires identity verification matching your state of residence.
+No. RSL Art Union operates only in NSW.
+Mater Lotteries operates only in Queensland.
+Geographic restrictions are enforced by licensing conditions.
+Purchasing across state lines is not allowed.
+Your purchase requires identity verification for your state of residence.

 How much tax do I owe if I win a prize home?

 No income tax is owed on the winning ticket itself.
-However, if you later sell the home, capital gains tax applies to any profit above the home's acquisition value (its fair market value when you won it).
-If the home appreciates $500,000 and you sell, that $500,000 gain is taxed at your marginal rate (37–45% for high earners plus 2% Medicare levy).
-Consult a tax accountant for your specific circumstances, as deductible costs (conveyancing, renovations) can reduce taxable gain.
+If you later sell the home, capital gains tax applies.
+Any profit above the home's fair market value is taxed.
+If the home appreciates $500,000, that gain is taxable.
+Your marginal rate is 37–45% plus 2% Medicare levy.
+Deductible costs include conveyancing and renovations.
+These reduce your taxable gain.
+Talk to a tax accountant about your situation.

 How long does it take to claim a prize home?

-Winners typically have 30–60 days from the draw date to contact the operator and claim.
-Once claimed, legal ownership transfer (conveyancing) takes 8–12 weeks.
-Full transfer and possession usually occurs within 4 months of the draw date.
-If choosing a cash alternative, transfer occurs within 10 business days.
+Winners typically have 30–60 days from the draw date.
+You must contact the operator and claim your prize.
+Legal ownership transfer takes 8–12 weeks.
+Full transfer and possession occurs within 4 months of the draw.
+A cash alternative transfers within 10 business days.

 What percentage of my ticket goes to charity?

-Both operators allocate 25–35% of ticket sales to their charitable beneficiary.
-If you buy a $10 ticket, $2.50–$3.50 goes to RSL NSW (RSL Art Union) or the Mater Foundation (Mater Lotteries).
-The remaining ticket cost funds operating expenses and the prize pool.
-Neither operator publishes exact percentages draw-by-draw, but annual reports provide aggregate figures.
+Both operators give 25–35% of ticket sales to charity.
+You buy a $10 ticket. $2.50–$3.50 goes to RSL NSW or the Mater Foundation.
+The rest funds operating costs and prizes.
+Neither operator publishes exact percentages for each draw.
+Annual reports show aggregate figures instead.

 Which operator has better odds?